nashwaan/xml-js/README.md

   --no-decl            Declaration instruction <?xml ..?> will be ignored.
   --no-attr            Attributes of elements will be ignored.
   --no-text            Texts of elements will be ignored.
-  --no-cdata           Cdata of elements will be ignored.
+  --no-cdata           CData of elements will be ignored.
-  --no-doctype         Doctype of elements will be ignored.
+  --no-doctype         DOCTYPE of elements will be ignored.
   --no-comment         Comments of elements will be ignored.
   --trim               Any whitespaces surrounding texts will be trimmed.
   --compact            JSON is in compact form.
   --sanitize           Special xml characters will be replaced with entity codes.
   --native-type        Numbers and boolean will be converted (coreced) to native type instead of text.
+  --always-array       Every element will always be an array type (applicable if --compact is set).
   --always-children    Every element will always contain sub-elements (applicable if --compact is not set).
   --text-key           To change the default 'text' key.
   --cdata-key          To change the default 'cdata' key.